-Problem Possible causes Recommended actions Failure to turn on the patient monitor: - The monitor starts, but the primary display Defective DC/DC board.
-The DC/DC board does not supply the +12V for the backlight inverter board.
+Problem Possible causes Recommended actions Failure to turn on the patient monitor:The monitor starts, but the primary display Defective DC/DC board.
+The DC/DC board does not supply the +12V for the backlight LED adapter board.
 The +12V voltage created by the DC/DC board is used only for LCD display backlight and for the optional recorder.
-Check one of the following: remains "black", i.e the backlight does not - Check the status of the yellow +12 V LED in the DC/DC board (see section "8.4.1"). illuminate the LCD display.
+Check one of the following: remains "black", i.e the backlight does not Check the status of the yellow +12 V LED in the DC/DC board (see section "8.4.1"). illuminate the LCD display.
 Print something to the optional, built-in recorder.
 Connect a service PC to the patient monitor and login to Webmin to check the status of the +12V voltage (mV) (see section "8.3.1") If the +12 V is present and within specs, the DC/DC board is not likely to cause the problem.
-The cable between the backlight inverter board and the DC/DC board is Check that the inverter board cable is intact and properly connected to the DC/DC board and the backlight inverter board (see section "9.3.8"): loose or defective. - Reconnect the inverter board cable if loose. - Replace the inverter cable if defective.
-The backlight inverter board is defective.
-Replace the backlight inverter board (see section "9.4.3").
-The cable(s) between the display backlights and the backlight inverter board is/are loose or defective.
-Check that the backlight cables are intact and properly connected to the backlight inverter board (see section "9.4.3"). or The display backlights (CCFL lamps) are defective.
-Replace the LCD display unit, if in doubt that the backlight cables or CCFL lamps are defective (see section "9.4.2").
+The inverter cable between the backlight LED adapter board and the Check that the inverter cable is intact and properly connected to the DC/DC board and the backlight LED adapter board (see sections "9.3.8" and "9.4.3): DC/DC board is loose or defective. - Reconnect the inverter cable if loose. - Replace the inverter cable if defective.
+The backlight LED adapter board is defective.
+Replace the backlight LED adapter board (see section "9.4.3").
+The backlight cable between the LED backlight unit and the backlight LED adapter board is loose or Check that the backlight cable is intact and properly connected to the backlight LED adapter board (see section "9.4.2"). defective. or The LED backlight unit is defective.
+Replace the LCD display unit, if in doubt that the LED backlight unit of the LCD display is defective (see section "9.4.2").
 Failure to turn on the patient monitor: The display cable is damaged or loose.
-Check that the display cable is intact and properly connected to the LCD display and the CPU board. - The monitor starts, but the primary display The LCD display is defective.
+Check that the display cable is intact and properly connected to the LCD display and the CPU board. - The monitor starts, but the primary display remains "white", i.e., the The LCD display is defective.
 Replace the LCD display unit (see section "9.4.2"). backlight illuminates the LCD display, but nothing appears to the screen.
 No error messages.
 The display controller section of the CPU board is defective.
 Replace the CPU board (see section "9.3.9").
 Failure to turn on the patient monitor: uDOM is missing or loose.
 Reconnect the uDOM.
-The monitor starts, but the start-up sequence does not advance beyond the GE logo - uDOM software is - uDOM has The uDOM may require replacement. screen.
+The monitor starts, but the start-up sequence does not advance beyond the GE logo - uDOM software is corrupted Call technical support for service. uDOM has incompatible software The uDOM may require replacement. screen.
 Error messages may appear to the screen.
 There is a boot code error.
 Call technical support for service.
 If the problem persists, replace the entire CPU board (see section "9.3.9").